 The more efficient way to manage the business cycle is simply by regulation on altering the required collateral for loans rather that the indirect method of raising interest rates.
-The traditional tool of raising rates to stop a bubble in one sector adversely impacts all sectors.
+The traditional tool of raising rate to stop a bubble in one sector has the adverse impact of adversely impacting all sectors.
 It is in this manner that the economic growth of a nation is sent into a tailspin.